griffio/spring-security-auth0-sample/README.md

 npm run bundle
 ~~~

-The ClientSecret, ClientId and Domain for Auth0 app is not supplied.
+The ClientSecret, ClientId and Domain for Auth0 app are not supplied and are provided from Auth0 (Apps/APIs).

 You can set these variables in the `application.properties` file, or you can set them as arguments when running the app.